hiatus/kdo/README.md

 ===
 Kernel-level sudo.
 This is a very simple LKM that creates a character device at `/dev/kdo` to which commands can be written and executed via `call_usermodehelper`, effectively creating a backdoor for unprivileged users.
-Apart from privilege execution, some useful builtins are implemented as well.
+Apart from command execution, some useful builtins are implemented as well.

 Builtins
 --------
 - `kdo-su` \
 Grant root privileges to the current process (set all uids to 0).

+- `kdo-hide` \
+Hide module from `lsmod` and make it impossible to unload with `rmmod`.

+- `kdo-show` \
+Make module visible and removable after running `kdo-hide`.

 Installation